kubecost/kubectl-cost/README.md

     --show-shared                 show shared cost data -A, --show-all-resources          Equivalent to --show-cpu --show-memory --show-gpu --show-pv --show-network --show-efficiency for namespace, deployment, controller, lable and pod OR --show-type --show-cpu --show-memory for node.
     --window string               The window of data to query.
 See https://github.com/kubecost/docs/blob/master/allocation.md#querying for a detailed explanation of what can be passed here. (default "1d")
+-n, --namespace string            Limit results to only one namespace.
+Defaults to all namespaces.
     --service-name string         The name of the kubecost cost analyzer service.
 Change if you're running a non-standard deployment, like the staging helm chart. (default "kubecost-cost-analyzer")
--n, --namespace string            Limit results to only one namespace.
-Defaults to all namespaces.
+    --service-port int               The port of the service at which the APIs are running.
+If using OpenCost, you may want to set this to 9003. (default 9090)
+    --allocation-path string         URL path at which Allocation queries can be served from the configured service.
+If using OpenCost, you may want to set this to '/allocation/compute' (default "/model/allocation")
 -N, --kubecost-namespace string   The namespace that kubecost is deployed in.
 Requests to the API will be directed to this namespace. (default "kubecost")
     --use-proxy                   Instead of temporarily port-forwarding, proxy a request to Kubecost through the Kubernetes API server.
+    --log-level string   Set the log level.
+Options: 'trace', 'debug', 'info', 'warn', 'error'. (default "info")
 ```